matthewobiora/Uche-Obiora/README.md

 ## Projects
-- Honeypot Creation: Developed a personal honeypot using Vultr to detect and analyze potential cyber threats.
+- <a href="https://github.com/matthewobiora/Honey-pot-">Honey Pot</a>: Developed a personal honeypot using Vultr to detect and analyze potential cyber threats.
-- Risk Assessment: Authored a comprehensive risk assessment on potential APTs and TTPs targeting TFCU, along with recommended mitigations
+- <a href="https://github.com/matthewobiora/Risk-Assessment-Report">Risk Assesment Report</a>: Authored a comprehensive risk assessment on potential APTs and TTPs targeting TFCU, along with recommended mitigations.
-- Home Lab Setup: Established a personal home lab using VirtualBox for testing and development purposes
+- <a href="https://github.com/matthewobiora/Home-Lab-Setup">Home Lab Setup</a>: Established a personal home lab using VirtualBox for testing and development purposes.
-- Malware Analysis Lab: Set up a personal malware analysis lab environment using REMnux and conducted analysis on various malware samples.
+- <a href="https://github.com/matthewobiora/Malware-analysis-lab">Malware Analysis Lab</a>|: Set up a personal malware analysis lab environment using REMnux and conducted analysis on various malware samples.